 Many trials include a quality of life assessment as part of the bigger trial, especially if the trial is comparing treatments.
-It is either included as part of the main trial.
-Or it is classed as a separate quality of life study (sometimes called a sub study).
+It may be included as part of the main trial.
+Or it may be classed as a separate quality of life study (sometimes called a sub study).

 You will probably be asked to fill in some questionnaires as part of the study.
 You could be asked

 - How you are managing to go to work